 Internationally, our economic system has disproportionately benefitted large corporations and their shareholders while millions of U.S. laborers, family farmers in the global south and others struggle in poverty.
 We have allowed a widening gap between rich and poor.
 Unrestrained capitalism has created systemic inequality both within the U.S. and between industrialized nations and the developing world.
 The disparities and injustice in this system must be met with policies that promote economic justice and equity, especially policies that enhance the influence of low-income and middle-income people to ensure that the interests of the common good are served.

-NETWORK views these and other economic justice issues in the context of the global nature of the world in which we live and therefore deals with them from both a national and international perspective.
+NETWORK views these and other economic justice issues in the context of the global nature of the world in which we live.
+Our focus is more strongly domestic (national), but we also work on global issues such as trade justice and peacemaking.

 In order to help more people achieve the dignity that is rightfully theirs and to allow every person the opportunity to flourish, NETWORK is pursuing the following economic justice issues: